mozilla/shield-studies-addon-utils/README.md

 * `webExtensionApis/study`

-Firefox WebExtension Experiments APIs providing capabilities for study add-ons that are yet not available in the built-in WebExtension APIs
+Firefox WebExtension Experiments (WEE) APIs providing capabilities for study add-ons that are yet not available in the built-in WebExtension APIs

 * `testUtils/`